Dick Cavett: The Tonight Show

 While at Time, Cavett wrote a letter to film comedian Arthur Jefferson, better known as Stan Laurel of the comedy team Laurel and Hardy.
 The two soon met at Laurel's Hollywood apartment.
 On the evening of that first visit, Cavett wrote a tribute to him that Paar read on his show.
 Laurel saw the broadcast which he deeply appreciated.
 Cavett visited the legendary comedian several times.
 Their final time together came three weeks prior to Laurel's death in 1965.

 In his capacity as talent coordinator for The Tonight Show, Cavett was sent to the Blue Angel nightclub to see Woody Allen's act, and immediately afterward struck up a friendship.
 The very next day, the funeral of playwright George S. Kaufman was held at the Frank E. Campbell funeral home.
 Allen could not attend, but Cavett did, where he met Groucho Marx in an anteroom.
 From the funeral, Cavett followed Marx (who later told Cavett that Kaufman was "his personal god") three blocks up Fifth Avenue to the Plaza Hotel, where Marx invited him to lunch.

 Years later, Cavett gave the introduction to Marx's one-man show An Evening with Groucho Marx at Carnegie Hall and began by saying, "I can't believe that I know Groucho Marx."

 Cavett continued with The Tonight Show as a writer after Johnny Carson assumed hosting duties.
 For Carson he wrote the quip "Having your taste criticized by Dorothy Kilgallen is like having your clothes criticized by Emmett Kelly."
 Cavett appeared on the show once, to do a gymnastics routine on the pommel horse.
-After departing The Tonight Show, Cavett wrote for Jerry Lewis's ill-fated talk show, for three times the money.
+After departing The Tonight Show, Cavett wrote for Jerry Lewis's ill-fated talk show.